ALive-research/Slicer-Liver/Docs/adr/0004-python-cpp-boundary.md

   barrier without giving up performance requires that the C++ surface shrink to a well-defined band where C++ expertise actually pays back.
+- **Workflow plurality keeps growing.**  Slicer-Liver supports multiple resection-definition workflows (contour initialisation + Bezier modification; manual contour creation + fitting; 2-point initialisation + fitting) and multiple surface representations (Bezier today, NURBS in progress).
+Each variant is a separate LayerDM pipeline class with its own state machine and interaction semantics; the catalogue is expected to grow over the migration horizon.
+Code that must absorb new variants without a Slicer rebuild on every iteration belongs in Python.

 ## Decision